alextrem/red-diamond/README.md

 |PB6     | I2C1_SCL           |     |      |      |     |     |      |   x  |
 |PB7     | I2C1_SDA           |     |      |      |     |     |      |   x  |
 |PB12    | SPI2_NSS           | CS  |      |      |     |     |      |      |

+## F.A.Q.
+*Everything builds.
+I get a binary but it does not seem to work.
+What's wrong ?*

+So far I had this problem only once.
+I built the software with hardware floating point support but the option was not compiled in the toolchain.
+Neither the compiler or the linker mentioned any errors.
+When you debug it you will end up in the initialization phase of the processor jumping right into nirvana.

+*All the files are compiled successfully.
+But I get an error while linking.
+WTF ... ?*

+* I observed this problem only on the cross toolchain for OSX.
+The error was caused by a symbolic link to libc.
+The library 'libg' was a symbolic link to libc.
+Just remove the symbolic link and create a copy named 'libg'.
+There you go !

+This command tells you where the compiler takes a look for librarys:
+    $command

+* With the compilers -B option you can add a directory to the compilers search path.
+There you go !
+Rock on !